 “[Fr.
 Dudley is the author of] a stream of best-sellers that made his name a household word in five continents.”
 If that Catholic Missionary Society claim contained hyperbole, it was not much!

 Fr.
-Dudley was omnipresent as a speaker throughout England and Wales, and he traveled to the USA, New Zealand, Australia, Fuji, Pago-Pago, and Jamaica.
+Dudley was omnipresent as a speaker throughout England and Wales, and he made a speaking tour of the USA, New Zealand, Australia, Fuji, Pago-Pago, and Jamaica.

 Fr.
 John A. Hardon’s The Catholic Lifetime Reading Plan notes: “[Fr.
 Dudley’s novels] have become standard in English Catholic literature”–and his books have been translated into several languages.
 Fr.
 Dudley was a favorite of Daniel A. Lord, SJ, who worked to create a literary revival in the United States patterned after the British model.
 At one time, The Masterful Monk “was the best circulating Catholic book in over forty American cities” and his books were discussed in groups throughout the land.